radfmohs/testb4/README.md

-5. FLASH Controller
+FLASH Controller
-5.1.
-Overview
+1.7	Overview
 The FLASH IP is GSMC Embedded FLASH IP has many sectors.
 Each Sector has 512-byte.
 32Kx8-bit (MAIN Region for User Purpose) (64 Sectors).
 2 Non-Volatile Register (NVR0（1st NVR）region for User Purpose and NVR1（2nd NVR） region for Manufacturer Purpose Only) Sectors.
 1 Redundant (RND region for Manufacture Purpose only in case a need of re-mapping when Main Region has a bad sector) Sector.
 Before investigating this chapter, please investigate the following documents first, it will be good to understand the FLASH IP: logical/chip_top/imp/tech/HHG_FS13Q7P6_FPFLE032K09DA_32Kx8/datasheet/HHG_FPFLE032K09DA_DS.pdf or the link :
-HHG_FPFLE032K09DA_DS.PDF
+HHG_FPFLE032K09DA_DS.pdf
 logical/chip_top/imp/tech/HHG_FS13Q7P6_FPFLE032K09DA_32Kx8/application_notes/HHG_FPFLE032K09DA_AP.pdf  or the link:
-HHG_FPFLE032K09DA_AP.PDF
+HHG_FPFLE032K09DA_AP.pdf

-5.2.
-Block Diagram
+1.8	Block Diagram

 A functional block diagram of the flash controller is shown as below.

 Figure.
 6 Flash Controller Block Diagram
-5.3.
-Function
+1.9	Function
 There are some functions: reload Analog Trim, reload redundancy parameter, write Analog Trim to Flash, read data from Flash, write data to Flash, sector erase, chip erase, ATM modes, protection NVR0, these features are described in detail as below
-5.3.1.
+1.9.
 Reload analog trim

-5.3.1.1.
+1.9.1.1.
 Reload Function for Flash IP Trim Tag (the value of NVR1 Trim Tag is 0x5A) After power on, read NVR1 Trim Tag (1-byte), read Flash IP trimming configuration (8-byte), read Analog NVR1 Trim Tag (1-byte) and read Analog trimming configuration (28-byte data if trim tag is matched)
 After chip power is on, will reload configuration data in Flash to SPI registers if Trim Tag is matched, then reload Trim.
 	The value of FLASH IP Trim Tag is 0x5A
       Read the value of trim bits tag (the address is 0x0210 of FLASH NVR1):  If the value is 0x5A, then read the value of trimming configuration region (the address is 0x0200~0x0207 of FLASH NVR1), at the same time, write the data that read into Flash IP Configuration registers.
 	The value of FLASH IP Trim Tag is not 0x5A
        Read the value of Trim Tag bits (the address is 0x0210 of FLASH NVR1): If the value is not 0x5A, then doesn’t read the value of trimming configuration region (the address is 0x0200~0x0207 of FLASH NVR1).
 As a result, there is no update on Flash IP Configuration registers.
-5.3.1.2.
+1.9.1.2.
 The value of Analog Trim Tag is 0x5A
 1. Read the value of Analog Trim Tag, the address is 0x0000 of FLASH NVR0, and it is used to judge whether to use Analog Trim or not (Analog Trim will be used if Analog Trim Tag is 0x5A).
 2. Read the value of Analog trimming information in FLASH, (the address is 0x0001~0x001F of FLASH NVR0), at the same time, write the data that read into Analog Trim registers.
 3. The Analog Trim Data (updated the value from) can be read by SPI bus, the SPI register addresses are 0x43~0x61.
-5.3.1.3.
+1.9.1.3.
 The value of Analog Trim Tag is not 0x5A
 1. Read the value of Analog Trim Tag, the address is 0x0000 of FLASH NVR0, and it is used to judge whether to use analog trim or not (Analog Trim will not be used if Analog Trim Tag is not 0x5A).
 2. Cannot update the value of Analog Trim Data registers from FLASH.
 3. The Analog Trim Data(default values) can be read by SPI bus, the SPI register addresses are 0x43~0x61.

-5.3.2.
+1.9.
 Reload Redundancy Parameter
 For loading the bad Main Array sector information from FLASH NVR1 (0x3F).
 1. The factory stores the bad Main Array sector information in FLASH NVR1.
-2. After Chip power on, and after reloading Trim Data, will reload redundancy data to RND_REG.
+2. After Chip power on, and after reloading Trim Data, will reload redundancy data to rnd_reg.

-5.3.3.
+1.9.
 Write Analog Trim Data to Flash NVR0 Memory
 1. Data ready: write the data to SPI Trim Data registers.
 2. Set FLASH_UNLOCK_PRO to 0xAA.
 3. Set FLASH_NVR_PRO_BYTE00 to 0xAA.
 4. Set FLASH_NVR_PRO_BYTE01 to 0xAA.
-5. Set “UNLOCK” bit in FLASH_UNLOCK register to 1'b1.
+5. Set “unlock” bit in FLASH_UNLOCK register to 1'b1.
 After this operation is completed, the “unlock” bit of FLASH_UNLOCK register will be automatically cleared.
 6. Power down, and power on.
 7. Read the value that is written on step 1.
 8. Check whether the written data and read data are consistent.
-5.3.4.
+1.9.
 Read Data from Flash NVR0 Memory
 This function is used to read data from flash via SPI.
 1. Set FLASH_UNLOCK_PRO register to 0xAA.
 2. Write FLASH_ADDR00, FLASH_ADDR01 registers to give the addresses.